top of page

 Julie is probably upset. (conclusion)

 Here, assuming the premises are true, although it might seem very likely that Julie is upset, it doesn't necessarily follow that Julie is upset.
 As unlikely as it might be, perhaps Julie found out other news that kept her afloat.
 Maybe Julie somehow misheard or misinterpreted what Mike said.
 It's also possible that Julie has a condition that renders it impossible to experience negative emotions.
-In short, we don't have enough information here to know that she would be upset (and indeed can never know for certain).
-The argument is inductive rather than deductive because the premises render it probable or likely, rather than certain or definite, that Julie is upset.
+In short, we don't have enough information here to know that Julie would be upset (and indeed cannot know for certain from those premises).
+However, given this information alone (i.e., the information provided in the premises), it would be reasonable to conclude that Julie is probably upset.

-In the Julie example above, the word, "probably" is suggestive of an inductive argument; however, even if that word were absent we'd generally still be better off taking it as inductive.
-If there is even one possible reason we can find suggesting a that Julie might not be upset, we cannot be certain about Julie's state given the premises.
-In short, indicator words like "probably", "likely", and "odds are" can be useful clues that you're seeing an inductive argument, but they don't always appear in the argument so it's best to not depend on them alone to tip you off.
+In the Julie example above, the word, "probably" is suggestive of an inductive argument; however, even if that word were absent we'd generally still be better to take this argument as inductive.
+If there is even one possible reason we can find suggesting that Julie might not be upset, we cannot be certain about Julie's state given the premises.

 Strong versus weak inductive arguments

-1. In a representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).
+1. In a well-executed representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).

 Therefore, if we take a random professor at a Canadian university, it's likely that they will express non-belief in a higher power (conclusion).

-2. In a representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).
+2. In a well-executed representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).

 Therefore, if we take a random Canadian, it's likely that they will express non-belief in a higher power (conclusion).